apache/geode/gemfire-spark-connector/doc/5_rdd_join.md

-## RDD Join and Outer Join GemFire Region
+## RDD Join and Outer Join Geode Region

-The Spark GemFire Connector suports using any RDD as a source of a join and outer join with a GemFire region through APIs `joinGemfireRegion[K, V]` and `outerJoinGemfireRegion[K, V]`.
+The Spark Geode Connector suports using any RDD as a source of a join and outer join with a Geode region through APIs `joinGemfireRegion[K, V]` and `outerJoinGemfireRegion[K, V]`.
 Those two APIs execute a single `region.getAll` call for every partition of the source RDD, so no unnecessary data will be requested or transferred.
-This means a join or outer join between any RDD and a GemFire region can be performed without full region scan, and the source RDD's partitioning and placement for data locality are used.
+This means a join or outer join between any RDD and a Geode region can be performed without full region scan, and the source RDD's partitioning and placement for data locality are used.

 Please note that the two type parameters `[K, V]` are the type